SergiDataAnalyst/linkedin_automation/README.md

 # LinkedIn Job Application Automator

-This project is a Streamlit-based application that automates the job application process on LinkedIn using the "Easy Apply" feature.
+This project automates the job application process on LinkedIn on jobs that have the ``Easy Apply`` feature enabled`.
 It uses SeleniumBase for web automation, BeautifulSoup for parsing HTML, and Streamlit for the user interface.
+### Note

+- This script works better if the candidate has applied to several jobs prior to using it, as it uses the previously saved application answers to speed up the process.

 ## Features